KusionStack/kusionstack.io/docs/kusion/6-reference/1-commands/index.md

 # Kusion Commands

-Kusion is the Platform Orchestrator of Internal Developer Platform
+Kusion is the Platform Orchestrator of KusionStack

 ### Synopsis

 As a Platform Orchestrator, Kusion delivers user intentions to Kubernetes, Clouds and On-Premise resources.
-Also enables asynchronous cooperation between the development and the platform team and drives separation of concerns.
+Also enables asynchronous cooperation between the development and the platform team and drives the separation of concerns.

- Find more information at: https://www.kusionstack.io/docs/user_docs/reference/cli/kusion/

 ```
 kusion [flags]